nim-lang/website/jekyll/_posts/2022-11-10-a-cost-model-for-nim.md

 ### Arrays, objects, tuples and sets

-These are mapped to linear sections of storage, directly embedded into the parent collection, that means that if no `ref` or `ptr` indirections are involved, they are allocated on the stack.
+These are mapped to linear sections of storage, directly embedded into the parent collection.
+That means that if no `ref` or `ptr` indirections are involved, they are allocated on the stack.
 (This is nothing new, it was always true for every Nim version and memory management mode.)